 The information that is sent to Customer.io is limited to the information that is required to properly identify the correct recipients of our various onboarding emails, and includes activity information such as name, email, the number of patients, number of assigned exercise programs, subscription information.

 No client data is processed by Customer.io.

-- Scout APM (data processing agreement in place)
+- Data Dog (GDPR-compliant, data processing agreement in place)

-We use Scout APM to monitor and improve performance of our database queries.
+We use Data Dog to monitor and improve performance of our application and infrastructure.

 - Sentry (GDPR-compliant, data processing agreement in place)

 We use Sentry to track errors in our source code.

 No practitioner or client identifiable data is processed by Sentry, as this data is scrubbed before it gets sent.

 - Fabric.io (GDPR-compliant, Data Processing Terms)